rUser75/aah-manage/README.md

 This is a simple CLI interface to the Ansible Automation Hub that use the AAH API to perform some actions.

-The action formormed are:
+The action performed are:
 - Repo Management sync the remote repo community and th-certified
+- List the availables Execution Environments images and the synchronization status
-- List the availables Execution Environments images (todo)
+- List the availables Execution Environments images version (todo)
 - Delete Execution Environments images (todo)

 ## Basic Usage